shawnthompson/gc-da11yn.github.io/src/pages/en/research-on-our-target-audience.md

 ## The creation of our persona

 The main goal of creating these personas was to better understand our target audience.

 To do this we must:

+- Define our audience,
+- Understand their specific goals and needs,
+- Discover the relationship between the site's content and the audiences' goals and needs.

+Personas are fictional characters created to represent the different user types that might use a service or a product in a similar way.
+Creating personas will help the team:

+- Understand, who we are creating content for and what they need,
+- Gain a deeper understanding of users' goals and motivations,
+- Make more thoughtful decisions around content priorities, tone and style,
+- Remind the team of who they are creating content for on a regular basis.

+To do this we must: